Chapter 5.40

 iii.
 All species of canine, feline, bear, and other carnivorous animals other than dogs and cats, as defined within this chapter.

 b.
 Exceptions.
-The provisions of subsection (B) of this section shall not be applicable to any bona fide zoological park, wildlife sanctuary, research facility or any circus licensed by the city.
+The provisions of this subsection (B) shall not be applicable to any bona fide zoological park, wildlife sanctuary, research facility or any circus licensed by the city.

 4. Costs to Be Paid by Responsible Persons.
 Any reasonable costs incurred by the municipality in seizing, impounding, and confining any dangerous, wild, or vicious animal shall be charged against the owner of such animal.
 Such charge shall be in addition to any other fine or penalty provided for violating this chapter.

 5. Destruction of Animal Too Dangerous to Capture.
-Any dangerous animal subject to impoundment under the provisions of subsection (B) of this section, or any other animal which because of its disposition or diseased condition is subject to impoundment and is deemed too dangerous to apprehend, may be destroyed by a police officer.
+Any dangerous animal subject to impoundment under the provisions of this subsection (B), or any other animal which because of its disposition or diseased condition is subject to impoundment and is deemed too dangerous to apprehend, may be killed by a police officer.

 C. Public Parks.

-1. No person shall appear with an animal in those portions of the public parks of the city of Gunnison which are enclosed by fencing and are posted with signs prohibiting dogs or other animals from being brought upon the premises.
-This subsection shall not apply to service dogs.
+1. No person shall appear with an animal in those portions of the public parks of the city of Gunnison which are posted with signs prohibiting dogs or other animals from being brought upon the premises.
+This subsection shall not apply to service animals as defined by state law.

-2. The city may establish public areas to be utilized by the public for the exercising, training and enjoyment of their animals.
-Such area will be clearly marked and animals may be off leash, when inside the designated area.
+2. The city may establish public areas to be utilized by the public for the exercise, training, and enjoyment of their animals.
+Such areas will be clearly marked, and animals may be off leash when inside the designated area.

 a.
 Use of public areas for this purpose will be at the user’s own risk.